david47k/boxbopper/README.md

 It includes:
 - a web game (rust/wasm/javascript)
 - a console game
-- a tool that will create and solve levels (multithreaded and has some optimisations)
+- a tool that will create and solve levels (multithreaded and optimised, using an exhaustive search)

-# boxbopperbase (library)

-### Building

-Use `rust build` in the root directory to build the library.

 # boxbopperconsole (game)